danielneil/Shark/README.md

 Though it focuses on the ASX, it could easily be adjusted to suit any financial market, along with an adapted strategy.

-The ticker data supplied doesn't refresh.
+The ticker data supplied doesn't refresh (nor is it ''fresh'').
 If you need it to refresh, see my other project that uses [Nifi](https://github.com/danielneil/Using-NiFi-on-Yahoo-Finance).

 See the [plugins](https://github.com/danielneil/Shark/blob/main/doc/README.PLUGINS.md) for a list of capabilities.